AbsorbingChaos/unmuteable-com/content/blog/The-Origin-Story/index.md

 When presented with an opportunity to share my words via this publication, and while initially it came as an unexpected surprise, the concept quickly became an inner responsibility to represent a collection of voices via educational content, encouraging others to join in and do the same.

-It all started with the name UN x MUTE x ABLE.
+It all started with the name **UN x MUTE x ABLE**.
 A subtle play on the immutability of a blockchain, and the opportunity to express an independent fact-focused opinion about crytpocurrency, decentralization, user privacy, and sovereign identity.

 ## The road less traveled